Phone / WhatsApp :+86 15868721920

 • 316L stainless steel resists corrosion and heat.
 You often see it in bpe and 3A fittings for pharmaceutical and food processing.

 • 304 stainless steel offers good corrosion resistance and a clean appearance.
-You may find it in 3A fittings, but it is less common in bpe systems because it does not provide the same level of protection.
+You may find it in 3A fittings, but it is less common in bpe systems because it does not provide the same level of chloride corrosion resistance as 316 (see Nickel Institute PDF).

 • Duplex stainless steels, such as UNS S31803 and UNS S32205, deliver even higher strength and corrosion resistance.
-You can use these for fittings in harsh or demanding environments.
+You can use these for fittings in harsh or demanding environments (see IMOA PDF).

 Material TypeUsed in BPEUsed in 3AKey Benefits